 Once deployed, if your renaming-obfuscated app encounters exceptions, any emitted stack trace will use the renamed package, class, and method names.
 DashO will let you decode the stack trace using the renaming map file preserved from the build.
 This can be done in the DashO GUI, or it can be done using DashO Lucidator, a stand-alone command-line application.

 DashO Control-Flow Obfuscation alters the code to make it harder to understand without changing its function.
 One of the goals of this is to remove patterns that decompilers look for when trying to reconstruct the source code.
-DashO can optionally add try-catch blocks further confuse decompilers.
+DashO can optionally add try-catch blocks and split existing blocks.
+Both of these add additional control flow to further confuse decompilers.

 String literals in source code are preserved in the constant pool in compiled